VT-Collab/Stable-BC/sim-intersection/CQL/Readme.md

 In the figure above, we observe that Stable-BC converges to demonstrator level performance with fewer demonstrations as compared to CQL.
 However, when both the algorithms have access to large number of demonstrations, Offline-RL may ourperform Stable-BC.
 We observe this trend due to the interplay of the rewards and the demonstrations.
 Stable-BC learns to match the behaviors demonstrated by the human experts.
 Since the experts can be noisy and suboptimal, Stable-BC converges to a suboptimal performance matching that of the experts.
 Offline-RL is able to overcome these imperfect demonstrations because it has access to the true reward function during training, i. e. it knows what exactly to optimize for.
 Hence, as expected, Offline-RL can outperform Stable-BC when provided with a sufficient number of noisy and imperfect demonstrations.

 This experiment suggests that when the robot has access to a few demonstrations or the reward function for the task is not readily available (for example in a real world air hockey experiment), Stable-BC can be leverages to achieve a demonstrator level performance while performing the task.
 However, when we have access to large dataset of demonstrations along with the reward functions for the tasks.
 Offline-RL can be leveraged to learn a policy that can achieve better-than-demonstrator performance.

+## References
+[[1]](https://proceedings.neurips.cc/paper/2020/hash/0d2b2061826a5df3221116a5085a6052-Abstract.html) Kumar A, Zhou A, Tucker G, Levine S. Conservative q-learning for offline reinforcement learning.
+Advances in Neural Information Processing Systems.
+2020